sudhir512kj/vue-quiz-app/README.md

 # vue-quiz

 > A Vue.js Quiz App<br>
-    This app is currently in development mode.
+    This is an quiz app where you can create, update and test quiz.<br>
+    Create and Update is for authenticated users only.<br>
+    You need to login using gmail.<br>

 ## Build Setup